August 30th, 2016|

 The suit is brought under Alabama’s Dram Shop Laws and under the Civil Damages Act.

 About Cory Watson Attorneys

-Cory Watson Attorneys is a Birmingham, Alabama personal injury law firm recognized nationally for its practice areas of complex litigation including class actions, pharmaceutical drug litigation, defective medical device litigation, products liability litigation, business and securities litigation, environmental litigation, multidistrict litigation and mass torts.
-The law firm has an extensive practice in individual personal injury and wrongful death cases.
+Cory Watson Attorneys is a personal injury law firm based in Birmingham, Alabama.
+The firm is nationally recognized for its practice areas of complex litigation including class actions, pharmaceutical drug litigation, defective medical device litigation, product liability litigation, business and securities litigation, environmental litigation, multidistrict litigation, and mass torts.
+Cory Watson Attorneys has extensive practice in individual personal injury and wrongful death cases.